Morh Kfarsghab

 Murh Kfarsghab is the winter dwellings of the people of the mountain village of Kfarsghab.
-It is a typical organization of pastoral and agricultural Mediterranean communities where seasonal fixed transhumance is still practised.
+It is a typical organization of pastoral and agricultural Mediterranean communities where transhumance, or a seasonal movement of livestock between fixed summer and winter pastures, is still practised.

 Etymology

 Morh (مرح, pronounced [ˈmurħ]) is derived from the Semitic root mrh.
 It is one form of mrah which according to Elie Wardini,is almost exclusively in Lebanon a spread place name appellation.
 It signifies stable, hurdle, resting place (for livestock), besides also building in which the silk caterpillar is pulled (reeling of cocoons)…It gives an indication as to the historical destination of this place during wintertime for the mountain people of Kfarsghab.

 As cattle breeding was never a main source of income for Kfarsghab, it is possible that Morh Kfarsghab was used in winter for the Mullberry silkworms which represented a major activity in the region.

 For the local people, Morh Kfarsghab is called sahil (ساحل [saːħil]) which literally means sea coast in Arabic.